A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Proof of Lemma

-It remains to apply the Kolmogorov-Chentsov continuity theorem (e.g. Theorem 2.23 in \citep{kallenberg1997foundations}) to prove that there exists a continuous version of $B$.
+It remains to apply the Kolmogorov-Chentsov continuity theorem (e.g. \citealt[Theorem 2.23]{kallenberg1997foundations}) to prove that there exists a continuous version of $B$.
 Note that $\forall \xb_1, \xb_2 \in \mathcal{X}$, $B_{\xb_1} - B_{\xb_2}$ follows a Gaussian distribution with mean zero and variance

 where $\| \rhoz \|_{\text{SG}} < \infty$ is the sub-Gaussian norm of $\rhoz$ \citep{vershynin_2018}.
 Thus, $\forall p \in \mathbb{N}_+$,

 with some constant $C_p > 0$.
 Therefore, by the Kolmogorov-Chentsov continuity theorem, there exists a version of $B$ whose samples paths are locally H\"{o}lder continuous with exponent $\frac{2p-d}{2p}$.
 In fact, since this argument applies to all $p \in \mathbb{N}_+$, we know that $\forall \alpha \in [0, 1)$, there exists a version of $B$ whose samples paths are locally H\"{o}lder continuous with exponent $\alpha$.
 In particular, there exists a version of $B$ whose samples paths are continuous, since H\"{o}lder continuity with any exponent $\alpha > 0$ implies uniform continuity.
 Then, the law of sample paths of such a $B$ is indeed supported on $\Con$.